 The EBRD funding will support i) construction of a new facility for production and bottling of natural mineral water in Mongolia, ii) expansion of logistical capabilities and improvement of efficiency for distribution of food and beverages to rural areas (by constructing warehouses around Mongolia), iii) improvement in the capital structure by refinancing financial debt to extend its maturity, and iv) increasement of the production capacity.

 The transition impact of the project is expected to derive from its contribution to the integrated and competitive qualities.
-Through financing the investment program of MCS Coca Cola and Total Distribution, the Project will support i) launching of new natural mineral water product category, ii) initiation of exports (and diversification from currently only domestic sales) by selling natural mineral water in high growth and unsaturated markets in neighboring China and other East Asian countries, iii) expansion as well as improvement of efficiency of distribution of beverages and food (including perishable food) to rural areas in Mongolia.
+Through financing the investment program of MCS Coca Cola and Total Distribution, the Project will support i) launching of new natural mineral water product category, ii) initiation of exports (and diversification from currently only domestic sales) by selling natural mineral water in high growth and unsaturated markets in neighboring China and other East Asian countries, and iii) expansion as well as improvement of efficiency of distribution of beverages and food (including perishable food) to rural areas in Mongolia.

 MCS COCA-COLA LLC